 Sponsored by Kumamoto Prefecture Tourism Federation

-On Kyushu Island located on the south part of Japan, is the charming Kumamoto.
+On Kyushu Island located in the south part of Japan, is the charming Kumamoto.
 Accustomed to major capitals such as Tokyo, I was curious to think outside the box to discover a different facet of the country, in a region somewhat remote.
 Although more than 1000km away from Tokyo, it took me only 2 hours to fly to here.
-Kumamoto Airport being just as well served as those in the capital, I was able to reach the city center with a direct bus in less than 50 minutes.
+Kumamoto Airport is just as well served as those in the capital, I was able to reach the city center with a direct bus in less than 50 minutes.

 A Picturesque Emblem of Kumamoto Tram

 Just arrived in the city center, I came face to face with a streetcar, the epoch-like.
 The Kumamoto City Tram serves the city from east to west on a regular basis, making travel easier, while offering a seductive trip in the heart of the action.
-For only 170 yen, it is difficult not to succumb to the picturesque charm of this means of transport which, in addition to being practical, allows us to appreciate the city at a moderate speed, while avoiding the urban traffic.
+For only 170 yen, it is difficult not to succumb to the picturesque charm of this means of transport which, in addition to being practical, allows us to appreciate the city at a moderate speed while avoiding the urban traffic.

 The old tramway